mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 The `AppName` is the value of `AppID` in the App's manifest.

-For example, to uninstall an App with an `AppID` of `my-app`, the following command is used:
+For example, use the following command to uninstall an App with an `AppID` of `my-app`:

 ```
 /apps uninstall my-app
 ```

-## Register
+## Register an App

-Registering an App in a Mattermost installation means the App will be shown in the Marketplace of the installation, can be installed by the System Admin, and used by the users.
+Registering an App in a Mattermost installation means the App is available in the product Marketplace, can be installed by the System Admin, and once installed, can be available to users.
 When a new App is registered or a new version of an existing App is registered, the `manifest.json` data from the App updated and a new App is added in the Marketplace listing.
 Later, the plugin is installed in the appropriate installations, using feature flags if necessary.